 Cement-Based Grout

-Cement-based grout is the most common type of grout used in residential tiling projects.
-It’s easy to work with and perfect for general applications such as bathrooms, kitchens, and living spaces.
-Its biggest advantage is versatility—suitable for many different tile types and relatively simple to apply.
-However, it’s not as water-resistant as other options, so it may require sealing in moisture-prone areas like showers.
+Cement-based grout is the most common grout for residential tiling projects.
+It is easy to work with and great for general applications like bathrooms, kitchens, and living spaces.
+Its primary benefit is versatility — it works for many different tile types and is relatively easy to apply.
+But it’s not as waterproof as other options, so it may need sealing in moisture-rich places such as showers.

 Epoxy Grout